Antonio Giovinazzi: Le Mans Series

 In 2016, Giovinazzi took part in the Asian Le Mans Series in the LMP2 class alongside Sean Gelael.
 They entered the final two rounds at Buriram and Sepang, winning both races.
-Giovinazzi then entered the Silverstone round of the European Le Mans Series alongside Gelael and Mitch Evans for SMP Racing, in which they came 5th.
+Giovinazzi then entered the Silverstone round of the European Le Mans Series alongside Gelael and Mitch Evans for SMP Racing, in which they came fifth.

 FIA World Endurance Championship

 ESM (2016)

-In the FIA World Endurance Championship, Giovinazzi took part in the 2016 6 Hours of Fuji alongside Gelael and Giedo van der Garde for the Extreme Speed Motorsports team, in which they finished 4th in the LMP2 class.
-He then took part in the following round in Shanghai alongside Gelael and Tom Blomqvist, finishing 2nd.
+In the FIA World Endurance Championship, Giovinazzi took part in the 2016 6 Hours of Fuji alongside Gelael and Giedo van der Garde for the Extreme Speed Motorsports team, in which they finished fourth in the LMP2 class.
+He then took part in the following round in Shanghai alongside Gelael and Tom Blomqvist, finishing second.

 AF Corse (2018)

-He took part at the 2018 24 Hours of Le Mans driving a Ferrari 488 GTE for AF Corse Ferrari factory team alongside Toni Vilander and Pipo Derani.
+Giovinazzi took part at the 2018 24 Hours of Le Mans driving a Ferrari 488 GTE for AF Corse Ferrari factory team alongside Toni Vilander and Pipo Derani.
 He finished the race fifth in LMGTE PRO category, and 20th overall.